Whey Protein Isolate vs Concentrate: What’s the Difference & Which Should You Choose?

 Whey protein is the liquid part of milk that separates from the curds during the cheesemaking process.
 It’s super high in protein and contains some fat, carbohydrate, vitamins, and minerals.

 Whey concentrate is dried and processed into a powder that varies from about 30-80% protein.
 Natural Force Organic Grass Fed Whey is an 80% protein whey protein concentrate that is minimally processed to uphold the integrity of the amino acids and sourced from 100% USDA Organic, grass-fed, free-range cows.
-Each scoop of Natural Force Organic Grass Fed Whey contains a full 20 grams of protein rich in BCAAs and bioactive peptides.
+Each scoop of Natural Force Organic Grass Fed Whey contains a full 20 grams of protein-rich in BCAAs and bioactive peptides.

 How Organic Whey Protein Isolate is Made

-Compared to whey protein concentrate, whey protein isolate is filtered even further to remove almost all traces of lactose, fat, carbohydrates and cholesterol.
+Compared to whey protein concentrate, whey protein isolate is filtered even further to remove almost all traces of lactose, fat, carbohydrates, and cholesterol.

 - Microfiltration removes curd particles and casein.